-Under the controlling direction of prestigious designers, you will receive a quality education in the exciting and changing industry of hair design.
+Under the controlling direction of prestigious designers, you will receive a quality education in the exciting and changing industry of hair design, esthetics, and nail care.
 Our instructors are licensed by the state and are successful professionals who continue to work in salons and spas as time permits.